lfenzo/ml-solar-sao-paulo/README.md

     </tr>
 </table>

-The proposed objctive was devided in 2 procedures:
+The proposed objective was divided in 2 procedures:

 - Obtain site-specific models trained and tuned with historical meteorological data collected in each one of the collection sites in the area of study.
 Predictions are site-specific to each collection sites.